benes0508/MealMateAI/services/user-service/README.md

 ## Setup and Installation

 ### Prerequisites
-- Docker and Docker Compose
+- Docker and Docker Compose (for Docker-based setup)
 - Python 3.11+ (for local development)

 ### Environment Variables